Sunday, Sep 24 at 7:30 pm

 With Terry Lawler

-RESIST, REFORM, REPEAT: Women & Activism is the launch of a new series: SAVING HISTORY: LESSONS IN DOCUMENTARY STORYTELLING AND PRESERVATION, a program co-presented with Women’s Film Preservation Fund (WFPF) and New York Women in Film & Television (NYWIFT).
+RESIST, REFORM, REPEAT: Women & Activism is the launch of a new series: FROM THE VAULT: WOMEN’S ADVOCACY ON FILM, a program co-presented with Women’s Film Preservation Fund (WFPF) and New York Women in Film & Television (NYWIFT).
 In this program, we present nonfiction films that have shaped movements, provide perspectives on political, environmental, and human rights issues; and confront ideas around gender identity, gender roles, sexuality, health and family, all from a woman’s perspective.
 Following the program, we will host discussion around these explorations of story and truth, their innovative approaches to documentary filmmaking, and their subjects that continue to be relevant today to filmmakers, activists, and media consumers working to creatively affect change.

 In this first installment, we will showcase two films that illuminate women’s participation in reform and protest in the 1980’s.
 The series is curated by WFPF Co-Chair Kirsten Larvick, with programming assistance from Ann Deborah Levy and Raquel Salazar-Foster.